-Step Forward SIP
+Step forward SIP

 Moreover, ISDN line rental is much more expensive than leasing SIP trunks, and SIP allows you to benefit from free internal calls and call-forwarding.
 Additionally, many SIP providers also allow free calls to UK landlines and mobiles.
 You will need to evaluate your current phone system to see if it’s compatible, but most recent handsets will be designed to accommodate the new technology.

 Since SIP makes use of your data connection, providing you have decent, high-speed business broadband, you don’t have to rely on having a fixed set of lines or channels, as ISDN does, so it is completely scalable.
 Regardless of whether you have one inbound number or 20, or 200, SIP can manage the load.
-It works on a user-per-licence basis, so you can increase, or scale down the number of lines as business needs dictate, making it a perfect solution for companies that experience high seasonal demand, or have a rapidly expanding team.
+It works on a user-per-license basis, so you can increase, or scale down the number of lines as business needs dictate, making it a perfect solution for companies that experience high seasonal demand, or have a rapidly expanding team.